SoftUni-Internal/interactive-content/EN/06-Joins-Subqueries-And-Indices/00-Joins-Subqueries-And-Indices.md

 ## Gathering data from multiple tables

+As you may know a relational database consists of multiple related tables.

-Sometimes you need to combine data from several tables into a new table.
+And sometimes you need to combine data from several tables into a new table.

+A JOIN clause is used to combine rows from two or more tables, based on a related column between them.

+The related column is a column which exists as a primery key in the first table and as a secondary key in the second table.

 Have a look at the example below.

-[image assetsSrc="Joins-Subqueries-And-Indices.png" /]
+Notice that the "course_id" column in the "Students" table refers to the "id" column in the "Courses" table.

+The relationship between the two tables is the courses "id" column.

-### Cartesian Product(1)
+### Cartesian Product

 This example will produce Cartesian product: